-On January 26, 2017, our board of directors approved an increase in our quarterly dividend to \$0.48 per share of common stock for the first quarter of 2017, which will result in reduced cash flows.
+Our board of directors approved two increases in our quarterly dividends during 2017, which has resulted in reduced cash flows.
 Although we have other sources of liquidity, such as sales of and repayments from our investments, potential debt financing sources and the issuance of equity securities, there can be no assurance that we will generate sufficient cash or achieve investment results that will allow us to make a specified level of cash distributions or year-to-year increases in cash distributions in the future.

-Furthermore, while we are required to make distributions in order to maintain our REIT status (as described above under "-Risks Related to our Taxation as a REIT-We may be unable to generate sufficient revenue from operations to pay our operating expenses and to pay distributions to our stockholders"), we may elect not to maintain our REIT status, in which case we would no longer be required to make such distributions.
+Furthermore, while we are required to make distributions in order to maintain our REIT status (as described above under "-Risks Related to our Taxation as a REIT-We may be unable to generate sufficient cash from operations to pay our operating expenses and to pay distributions to our stockholders"), we may elect not to maintain our REIT status, in which case we would no longer be required to make such distributions.
 Moreover, even if we do elect to maintain our REIT status, we may elect to comply with the applicable requirements by, after completing various procedural steps, distributing, under certain circumstances, a portion of the required amount in the form of shares of our common stock in lieu of cash.
 If we elect not to maintain our REIT status or to satisfy any required distributions in shares of common stock in lieu of cash, such action could negatively and materially affect our business, results of operations, liquidity and financial condition as well as the market price of our common stock.
 No assurance can be given that we will make any distributions on shares of our common stock in the future.